tliron/json-jvm/README.md

 It's extensible in two ways:

-* Easy to add support for custom types, for example native dict and list implementations.
-This is efficient because it means you always work directly with your language's native types, without the extra step of having to translate through java.util.HashMap, java.util.ArrayList.
+* Easy to add support for custom types, such as native dict, list, string, number, and other implementations.
+This is efficient because it means you always work directly with your language's native types, without the extra step of having to translate through java.util.HashMap, java.util.ArrayList, etc.

 * Easy to add support for extended JSON formats, such as [MongoDB's] (http://docs.mongodb.org/manual/reference/mongodb-extended-json/).
 For an